ibrahimmkhalid/ultralytics/docs/en/integrations/mlflow.md

 pip install mlflow
 ```

-Make sure that MLflow logging is enabled in Ultralytics settings.
+Make sure that MLflow logging is enabled in SFDT_Ibrahim settings.
 Usually, this is controlled by the settings `mflow` key.
-See the [settings](../quickstart.md#ultralytics-settings) page for more info.
+See the [settings](../quickstart.md#sfdt_ibrahim-settings) page for more info.

-!!! example "Update Ultralytics MLflow Settings"
+!!! example "Update SFDT_Ibrahim MLflow Settings"

     === "Python"

         Within the Python environment, call the `update` method on the `settings` object to change your settings:
         ```python
-        from ultralytics import settings
+        from sfdt_ibrahim import settings

         # Update a setting
         settings.update({"mlflow": True})